Higher order Goh conditions for singular extremals of corank 1: Introduction

-Our goal is to extend the second order theory of \cite{AS96} to any order $n\geq 3$ and to get necessary conditions as in \eqref{SE} involving brackets of $n$ vector fields.
 There is a clear connection between the geometry of $\Delta$ and the expansion of the end-point map $F$.
-In particular, the commutators of length $n$ should appear in the $n$-th order term of the expansion of $F$.
+In particular, the commutators of length $n$ should appear in the $n$th order term of the expansion of $F$.
 In Section \ref{EXPA}, we provide a first positive answer to this idea.
-In the case of a singular curve $\g_u$ of corank-one, i.e., such that $\mathrm{Im}(d_uF)$ has codimension $1$ in $T_{\g_u(1)}M$, we get the following result.
-For the definition of adjoint curve, see Section~\ref{GOH}.